Restoring History With Authentic Historical Color Palettes

 Consider Regional Influences

-The colors used in historic buildings were often influenced by locally available materials and dyes.
-Research the popular architectural styles, building materials and natural pigments in your region during the era of your building.
-This can uncover colors that would have been commonly used in your area.
+Colors in historic buildings were often shaped by locally available materials and dyes.
+Research the architectural styles, building materials, and natural pigments used in your region during the building’s era.
+This can reveal shades that would have been commonplace in your area.

-By investigating these resources, you’ll develop an eye for shades and combinations that were popular when your building was originally built.
-Selecting a historically accurate color palette will help ensure an authentic restoration and preserve the historical integrity of the structure.
-With the wide range of resources available today, you can confidently choose colors that reflect the time period you want to honor.
+As you study these sources, you’ll develop an eye for period-correct hues and combinations.
+Selecting a historically accurate palette supports an authentic restoration and preserves the structure’s integrity.
+With today’s wealth of references, you can confidently choose colors that reflect the era you aim to honor.

 Sourcing Authentic Pigments and Materials

-When restoring a historic building, using authentic materials and pigments is key to maintaining architectural integrity.
-Finding accurate historical colors and paints requires research into what was originally used in that time period and region.
+Using authentic materials and pigments is essential to maintaining architectural integrity.
+Finding accurate historic colors requires research into what was originally used for that time and region.

 Digging Into the Past

-Search archives, records, and documents from when the building was constructed to determine what colors and paint types were popular.
-Analyze any remaining paint chips or layers.
-Check with local museums or historical societies to access their resources.
+Search archives and records from the construction period to learn which colors and paint types were common.
+Analyze any surviving paint chips or layers, and consult local museums or historical societies for additional resources.

 Natural or Synthetic?

-For the most authentic results, use natural mineral or organic pigments and binders that were available when your building was built.
-Natural ochres, ultramarines, and vermilion were common for exteriors.
-Interior walls often used whitewash or limewash.
-As chemical dyes and paints were introduced, aniline dyes and alkyd or linseed oil paints became popular.
+For the most authentic results, use natural mineral or organic pigments and binders available when the building was constructed.
+Exterior palettes often relied on ochres, ultramarines, and vermilion; interiors frequently used whitewash or limewash.
+As technologies advanced, aniline dyes and alkyd or linseed-oil paints became popular.

-For highly customized results, work with companies that specialize in traditional paints and plasters using natural ingredients.
-They can custom mix paints to match your specific color needs.
-Off-the-shelf options from major paint brands may work for some applications but check if they use historically-accurate pigments and binders.
-Some brands now offer historical color collections using traditional formulas.
+For highly tailored results, partner with makers specializing in traditional paints and plasters.
+They can custom-mix to match your target shades.
+Off-the-shelf products from major brands can work for some applications—just verify that pigments and binders align with historic practice.
+Many lines now offer historical collections based on traditional formulas.

 Testing and Trials

-Create samples of different color options on inconspicuous areas of the building.
-View them at different times of day to see how natural light impacts the color.
-Get input from others to determine what looks most historically appropriate.
-Testing also allows you to evaluate factors like adhesion, texture, and durability before full application.
+Create sample patches in inconspicuous areas and view them throughout the day to see how natural light affects color.
+Solicit feedback on what appears most period-appropriate.
+Testing also lets you evaluate adhesion, texture, and durability before full application.

-With time and patience, you can source authentic materials to bring history back to life in your restoration project.
-Paying close attention to period-specific details will result in colors that not only look historically accurate but are formulated as they were centuries ago.
-Your building will thank you for it!
+With time and patience, sourcing authentic materials will help bring history back to life.
+Attention to period-specific details yields colors that not only look right but are formulated as they once were.

 Applying Paints and Finishes With Period-Appropriate Techniques